xmtp/xmtp-web/packages/react-sdk/README.md

 ![Status](https://img.shields.io/badge/Project_Status-Developer_Preview-yellow)

-This `react-sdk` package provides the XMTP client SDK for React apps written in TypeScript.
+This package provides the XMTP client SDK for React apps written in TypeScript.

 This SDK is in **Developer Preview** status and ready for you to start building with.